-The Company has cash and cash equivalents balances and minimal interest-bearing government loans payable.
+The Company has cash and cash equivalents balances.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks or credit unions.